PCemOnMac/PCemV17macOS/README.md

 This will take a while.
 You may see some warning messages during the make process but they do not seem to cause any issues with the compile.
 Once it completes you'll have the pcem executable file in the install folder.
 To start the program just run ./pcem from the terminal.
 You will need to obtain the required ROM files for the machine you want to emulate and need at least one valid ROM for pcem to start.
 These go in the roms folder located in the folder where PCem is installed.

-**To run PCem on Big Sur (confirmed as working in 11.2.1), follow these exact steps*

-In Mojave or Catalina:

-(if you never installed wxmac with Homebrew, skip step 1)
+**Under macOS 11 (Big Sur):**

+1. Follow the same steps 1-4 as described above for Mojave & Catalina, but ommitting the command to install wxmac via Homebrew.

-1. In Terminal run:
+If wxmac is already installed, in Terminal run:

 brew uninstall wxmac

-2. Download:
+Alternatively, you can go to usr/local/Cellar and move the wxmac folder elsewhere, unless/until you want the unmodified Homebrew version installed again.

+2. Download wxmac from source:

 https://github.com/wxWidgets/wxWidgets/releases/download/v3.0.5.1/wxWidgets-3.0.5.1.tar.bz2

-cd to the wxWidgets folder and run:
+cd to the wxWidgets-3.0.5.1 folder and run:

 ./configure --prefix=/usr/local/Cellar/wxmac/3.0.5.1_1 --enable-clipboard --enable-controls --enable-dataviewctrl --enable-display --enable-dnd --enable-graphics_ctx --enable-std_string --enable-svg --enable-unicode --with-expat --with-libjpeg --with-libpng --with-libtiff --with-opengl --with-osx_cocoa --with-zlib --disable-precomp-headers --disable-monolithic --with-macosx-version-min=10.15 --disable-webview